 Book description

 Fifty-four new poems from Ruth Carr.
-By turns subtle, radiant, and hard-hitting, this work touches on subjects as diverse as childhood, memory, faith, nature, injustice, free school milk, the comfort of rain, relationships with peers and partners, parents and children, wild birds and pets, art and aging, not forgetting Grendel's mother, the subterfuges deployed by suffragettes, and the world view of Anglo-Saxon warriors.
+By turns subtle, radiant, and hard-hitting, this work touches on subjects as diverse as memory, faith, nature, and injustice, not to mention the comfort of rain, the ingenuity of suffragettes, and the case for rehabilitating Grendel's mother.

 Carr navigates this eclectic terrain with deftness and humour, filling the reader's head with images that linger long in the memory.
-As ever, she is disarmingly open about her own doubts and uncertainties.
+As ever, she is disarmingly open about her own doubts and misgivings.

-This is work that (almost) always looks towards the light, is distinguished by a powerful faith in our collective and individual capacity for betterment, and a quiet but resolute seeking after wholeness:
+This is work that almost always looks towards the light, is distinguished by a powerful faith in our capacity for betterment, and a quiet but resolute seeking after wholeness:

 But on you go -